GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

   - Deployment and monitoring occur in the production environment.
 - A/B Testing:
   - After successful pipeline runs, a new model version is deployed for A/B testing.

-## Purpose

-The purpose of this guide is to provide a structured to deploying a machine learning pipeline on Google Cloud Platform using Vertex AI.

 ## Prerequisites